Amartya Sen: Early life and education

-Amartya Sen was born on 3 November 1933 in a Bengali family in Santiniketan, Bengal, British India.
+Amartya Sen was born on 3 November 1933 in a Bengali Baidya family in Santiniketan, Bengal, British India.
 The first Asian to win a Nobel Prize, the polymath and writer Rabindranath Tagore, gave Amartya Sen his name (অমর্ত্য, lit. 'immortal or heavenly').
 Sen's family was from Wari and Manikganj, Dhaka, both in present-day Bangladesh.
-His father, Ashutosh Sen, was a Professor of Chemistry at Dhaka University, then the Development Commissioner in Delhi and then Chairman of the West Bengal Public Service Commission.
+His father, Ashutosh Sen, was a professor of chemistry at Dhaka University, then the development commissioner in Delhi, and then chairman of the West Bengal Public Service Commission.
 Sen moved with his family to West Bengal in 1945.
 Sen's mother, Amita Sen, was the daughter of Kshiti Mohan Sen, the eminent Sanskritist and scholar of ancient and medieval India.
 Sen's maternal grandfather was a close associate of Tagore.
 K.M.
-Sen served as the second Vice-Chancellor of Visva Bharati University from 1953 to 1954.
+Sen served as the second vice-chancellor of Visva Bharati University from 1953 to 1954.

 Sen began his school education at St Gregory's School in Dhaka in 1940.
 In the fall of 1941, he was admitted to Patha Bhavana, Santiniketan, where he completed his school education.
-The school had many progressive features, such as distaste for examinations or competitive testing.
-In addition, the school stressed cultural diversity, and embraced cultural influences from the rest of the world.
-In 1951, he went to Presidency College, Calcutta, where he earned a BA in economics with First in the First Class, with a minor in Mathematics, as a graduating student of the University of Calcutta.
-While at Presidency, Sen was diagnosed with oral cancer, and given a 15 per cent chance of living five years.
+The school had many progressive features, such as a distaste for examinations or competitive testing.
+In addition, the school stressed cultural diversity and embraced cultural influences from the rest of the world.
+In 1951, he went to Presidency College, Calcutta, where he earned a BA in economics with First in the First Class, with a minor in mathematics, as a graduating student of the University of Calcutta.
+While at Presidency, Sen was diagnosed with oral cancer and given a 15 per cent chance of living five years.
 With radiation treatment, he survived, and in 1953 he moved to Trinity College, Cambridge, where he earned a second BA in economics in 1955 with a first class, topping the list as well.
-At this time, he was elected President of the Cambridge Majlis.
+At this time, he was elected president of the Cambridge Majlis.
 While Sen was officially a PhD student at Cambridge (though he had finished his research in 1955–56), he was offered the position of First-Professor and First-Head of the Economics Department of the newly created Jadavpur University in Calcutta.
 Appointed to the position at age 22, he is still the youngest chairman to have headed the Department of Economics.
 He served in that position, starting the new Economics Department, from 1956 to 1958.